loopsocial/firework_sdk_official/README_v2.md

 				// Service used for prefetching of next video , if all data for currently playing video is fetched.
+				// If you do not want to enable prefetching, you can exclude thsi line from AndroidManifet.xml
 				<service android:name="com.loopnow.fireworklibrary.views.CacheService" />

-				// Instead of providing app_id in VideoFeedFragment xml , you can specify it in AndroidManifest.xml
-				<meta-data
-					android:name="Firework:AppID"
-					android:value="{app_id provided to you}" />

 				// We plan on using advertising_id to improve target ads so that you can monetize better.
 				// This is needed for to get advertising id using Android ad sdk.